Technology

 “The lack of a comprehensive theoretical understanding of ML vulnerabilities leaves significant exploitable blind spots”

-The Defense Advanced Research Projects Agency (DARPA) will hold Proposers Day on February 6, 2019 for a program aimed at developing a new generation of defenses against adversarial deception attacks on machine learning (ML) models, such as poisoning attacks and inference attacks — “where malicious users infer sensitive information from complex databases at a high level,” thus endangering the integrity of an entire database,” according to Techopedia.
+The Defense Advanced Research Projects Agency (DARPA) will hold a Proposers Day on February 6, 2019 for a program aimed at developing a new generation of defenses against adversarial deception attacks on machine learning (ML) models, such as poisoning attacks and inference attacks — “where malicious users infer sensitive information from complex databases at a high level,” thus endangering the integrity of an entire database,” according to Techopedia.

 DARPA’s Guaranteeing AI Robustness against Deception (GARD) program will seek game-changing research ideas to